polterguy/phosphorusfive/README.md

 After you've played around with System42 for some time, understanding the development model, you can go more hard-core into it, ditch System42, and create your own apps, entirely from scratch if you wish.

+Notice, regardless of which approach you take when you start out - You must make sure the _"/core/p5.webapp"_ project is your startup project, unless you intend to evaluate Hyperlambda in a terminal window, using the lambda.exe project.

 ## License

 Phosphorus Five is free and open source software, and licensed under the terms